Testing Imprecise Hypotheses: The Gaussian sequence model

 \subsection{Lower-bounds via moment-matching distributions}

-To demonstrate the sharpness of the upper bounds on the critical separation in \zcref{sec:simple_null_rates,sec:functional_estimation_rates,sec:interpolation_rates}, we next derive minimax lower bounds, showing that the plug-in test is optimal up to logarithmic factors.
-In \zcref{sec:simple_null_lb,sec:functional_estimation_lb}, we derive lower bounds for the free and functional estimation regimes by constructing mixtures under the null and alternative that no test can reliably distinguish.
-In \zcref{sec:interpolation_lb}, we adapt this approach to establish lower bounds in the interpolation regime.
+To demonstrate the sharpness of the upper bounds on the critical separation in Sections \ref{sec:simple_null_rates},\ref{sec:functional_estimation_rates} and \ref{sec:interpolation_rates}, we next derive minimax lower bounds, showing that the plug-in test is optimal up to logarithmic factors.
+In Sections \ref{sec:simple_null_lb} and \ref{sec:functional_estimation_lb}, we derive lower bounds for the free and functional estimation regimes by constructing mixtures under the null and alternative that no test can reliably distinguish.
+In Section \ref{sec:interpolation_lb}, we adapt this approach to establish lower bounds in the interpolation regime.